samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 In addition they start with:

-- a single spellbook
+- a single spell codex
 - two weapon sets
 - 100 silver pieces (sp)

 You may carry in total 4 items plus your strength.

-From your avaliable spellbooks, items, and weapon sets pick two to be 'readied'.
+From your avaliable spell codices, items, and weapon sets pick two to be 'readied'.
 Your readied weapons can be drawn/shealthed without requiring an action.

 > Note: every 100 coins excluding the first 100 coins counts as 1 item
 >